Gender-affirming hormone therapy

-Some intersex people may also undergo hormone therapy, either starting in childhood to confirm the sex they were assigned at birth, or later in order to align their sex with their gender identity.
 Non-binary people may also engage in hormone therapy in order to achieve a desired balance of sex hormones or to help align their bodies with their gender identities.
+Many transgender people obtain hormone replacement therapy from a licensed health care provider, while others obtain and self-administer hormones.

+History

 Requirements

 The formal requirements to begin gender-affirming hormone therapy vary widely depending on geographic location and specific institution.
-Gender affirming hormones can be prescribed by a wide range of medical providers including, but not limited to, primary care physicians, endocrinologists, and obstetrician-gynecologists.
+Gender-affirming hormones can be prescribed by a wide range of medical providers including, but not limited to, primary care physicians, endocrinologists, and gynecologists.
+Requirements to be prescribed these hormones generally include a minimum age.
+According to the Endocrine Society, there has been little research on taking cross-sex hormones before the age of about 14.

-Historically, many health centers required a psychiatric evaluation and/or a letter from a therapist before beginning therapy.
-Many centers now use an informed consent model that does not require any routine formal psychiatric evaluation but instead focuses on reducing barriers to care by ensuring a person can understand the risks, benefits, alternatives, unknowns, limitations, and risks of no treatment.
-Some LGBT health organizations (notably Chicago's Howard Brown Health Center and Planned Parenthood) advocate for this type of informed consent model.
+Historically, many health centers required a psychiatric evaluation and/or a letter from a therapist before beginning hormone replacement therapy.
+Many centers now use an informed consent model that does not require any routine formal psychiatric evaluation, but rather focuses on reducing barriers to care while ensuring a person can understand the risks and benefits of treatment.
+Some LGBT health organizations, including Chicago's Howard Brown Health Center and Planned Parenthood, advocate for this type of informed consent model.

-The Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People (SOC) require that patients seeking gender-affirmation hormone therapy be evaluated for gender dysphoria by either a mental health professional or hormone provider who is qualified in the area of transgender care.
-The Standards also require that the patient give informed consent, in other words, that they consent to the treatment after being fully informed of the risks involved.
-Before beginning gender-affirming hormone therapy, the patient must be evaluated for significant medical and mental health concerns.
-If present, these must be addressed and reasonably well-controlled.

 The World Professional Association for Transgender Health (WPATH) Standards of Care, 7th edition, note that both of these approaches to care are appropriate.

 Gender dysphoria

 Many international guidelines and institutions require persistent, well-documented gender dysphoria as a pre-requisite to starting gender-affirmation therapy.
 Gender dysphoria refers to the psychological discomfort or distress that an individual can experience if their sex assigned at birth is incongruent with that person's gender identity.
 Signs of gender dysphoria can include comorbid mental health stressors such as depression, anxiety, low self-esteem, and social isolation.
-It is important to note that not all gender nonconforming individuals experience gender dysphoria.
+Not all gender nonconforming individuals experience gender dysphoria, and measuring a person's gender dysphoria is critical when considering medical intervention for gender nonconformity.

 Treatment options

 Guidelines

-The World Professional Association for Transgender Health (WPATH) and the Endocrine Society formulated guidelines that created a foundation for health care providers to care for transgender patients.
-UCSF guidelines are also used.
+For transgender youth, the Dutch protocol existed as among the earlier guidelines for hormone therapy by delaying puberty until age 16.
+The World Professional Association for Transgender Health (WPATH) and the Endocrine Society later formulated guidelines that created a foundation for health care providers to care for transgender patients.
+UCSF guidelines are also sometimes used.
 There is no generally agreed-upon set of guidelines, however.